Britannia Yacht Club: Britannia Boating Club

 An acre of land was purchased at Baskin's Beach on the Ottawa River (45 28 46.6 76 00 25.7).
-A cairn and flagpole was erected and a brass plaque honoring fallen members was attached to the cairn.
-The brass plaque states 'the Britannia Boating Club honors its members who gave their lives in his majesty's service during World War I 1914-1918 and World War II 1939-1945.'
+A cairn and flagpole were erected and a brass plaque honoring fallen members was attached to the cairn.
+The brass plaque states, 'the Britannia Boating Club honors its members who gave their lives in his majesty's service during World War I 1914-1918 and World War II 1939-1945.'
 Landscaping was added in 1997.
 The memorial park remains a popular camping area for Club members.

 The Club joined the newly organized St. Lawrence Valley Yacht Racing Association; the Club won first and second place in the Dinghy Class and won in the 14 foot international class in the first Annual St. Lawrence Valley Yacht Racing Association Regatta, held at the Pointe Claire Yacht Club in 1946.

 The Britannia Yacht Club Inc.

 In 1950 Ottawa annexed the western suburbs of Westboro, Woodroffe and Britannia.
 In 1950, the Britannia Boating Club was renamed to The Britannia Yacht Club Inc.; Competitive paddling and rowing had been abandoned in favor of sailing.
 The main harbour, which was built in the 1950s, used a canal built by the Ontario Electric Railway Company `s Ontario Electric Hydro Commission.
 In the 1950s the post of Club historian was filled by John Perdue.

 In spring 1951, the water level on Lake Deschênes rose rapidly, causing flooding.
 The level of the dam was increased by three feet to avert the danger.
 Members filled sandbags around the Club property and used limestone from the Fraser Duntile Quarry to make temporary repairs.